-Basis risk The risk that the relationship between two financial variables will change, particularly between two sorts of interest rate or generally between a hedge and the hedged position.
+Basis risk The risk that yields on instruments of varying credit quality, marketability, liquidity and maturity do not move together, thus exposing an authorized insurer to market value variation that is independent of liability values.
 Capital adequacy The adequacy of capital resources relative to the regulatory capital requirements.
 Capital resources Financial resources that are capable of absorbing losses.
-Conduct risk As part of operational risk, the risk (or conduct of business risk) that can be described as the risk to customers, insurers, the insurance sector or the insurance market of financial loss or other adverse consequences that arises from insurers and/or intermediaries conducting their business in a way that does not ensure fair treatment of customers or results in harm to customers.
-This description includes the risks to which insurers, intermediaries and the insurance sector may be exposed as a result of their poor business conduct, as well as the risks to which such conduct exposes their customers.
+Conduct risk The risk to customers, insurers, the insurance sector or the insurance market of financial loss or other adverse consequences that arises from insurers and/or intermediaries conducting their business in a way that does not ensure fair treatment of customers or results in harm to customers (also known as "conduct of business risk").
+This description includes the risks to which authorized insurers, intermediaries and the insurance sector may be exposed as a result of their poor business conduct, as well as the risks to which such conduct exposes their customers.
 Group risk The risk that the financial condition or continued operation of the authorized insurer may be adversely affected by an event that is either internal or external to the group it belongs.
 Such an event may either be financial or non-financial.
 Key person(s) in risk management / actuarial control functions The individual(s) approved by the IA under section 13AE of the Ordinance and responsible for the performance of the risk management or actuarial control functions, as the case may be, of an authorized insurer.
 Legal risk The risk that an insurer may be adversely affected due to legal uncertainty that can arise from unenforceable contracts, change in laws or regulations, or failure to properly comply with laws or regulations.
-Model risk The risk of adverse consequences (e.g. financial loss, poor decision making, or damage to reputation) arising from the
+Model risk The risk of adverse consequences (e.g. financial loss, poor decision making, or damage to reputation) arising from the improper design, development, implementation and/or use of a model.
+This risk can originate from, among other things, incorrect parameter estimates; flawed hypotheses and/or assumptions; inaccurate, inappropriate or incomplete data; and inadequate monitoring and/or controls.
+Operational risk The risk arising from inadequate or failed internal processes or systems, behaviour of personnel or from external events.
+Operational risk includes legal risk and the portion of conduct risk that impacts insurers, but excludes strategic and reputational risk.
+Political risk The risk an insurer faces because of political changes or instability in a jurisdiction, country or region.